6 Best Neighborhoods in Seattle to Move To

 The Best Place to Dine out and Have Fun

 There are so many fun things to do in Seattle; you just have to pick those that you find the most interesting.
 Since Downtown attracts career-seeking individuals that work hard, there are plenty of options to relax after work.
 If you enjoy fine art, spend some time admiring it in the Art Museum (SAM), or catch live entertainment at Triple Door Theater.
 If you are a fan of classical music, stop by the Benaroya Hall and listen to some performances.

 Some of the best restaurants in Seattle are located here, so if you want to skip cooking at home after work, put on some comfy clothes and go out.
 Are you wondering how to make friends in a new state?
 Start by inviting coworkers to grab a bite after work.
-You can enjoy fresh seafood, biscuits, coffee or classy cocktails.
+You can enjoy fresh seafood, biscuits, coffee, or classy cocktails.
+Also, if you are moving in together with your partner, there are plenty of options to plan an unforgettable date night.
 Whatever you desire, there is a venue for it.

 South Lake Union Is a Life Science Hub

 If you relocate to South Lake Union, one of the fastest-growing districts, you will find yourself in a hub of life science.
 Here you can find the Allen Institute for Brain Science, Zymogenetics, Biomedical Research Institute, Fred Hutchinson Cancer Research Center, University of Washington Medicine, and many other organizations.
 If you are a person of science, you would not want to be at any other place.